jmuheim/mozaic-blueboard/README.md

     - I'm using an ESI UGM96 as it is ultra portable, but there are [many options available](https://forum.audiob.us/discussion/39270/what-is-the-smallest-2-channel-guitar-mic-usb-audio-interface/p1)
 - Some cables to connect the guitar and microphone to the audio interface (probably 1/4 TRS and XLR ones)
 - An [Apple lightning to USB camera adapter](https://www.amazon.com/Apple-Lightning-USB3-Camera-Adapter/dp/B01F7KJDIM/) to connect the audio interface to the iOS device
+    - The audio interface will probably need an additional power source, so make sure the adapter has an additional Lightning input that allows to plug it into a power bank (or a power outlet)
 - A [stereo breakout cable](https://www.amazon.com/Hosa-YMM-261-Stereo-Breakout-Cable/dp/B000068O5H/)
     - Possibly a [1/4 to 1/8 adapter](https://www.amazon.com/6-35mm-Female-Adapter-Converter-Headphones/dp/B07SM4ZM33/) to connect the breakout cable to the external sound interface's output
-- Headphones, connected to left mono output channel of the breakout cable (for receiving audio feedback from GTL-Wiz, ie. clicks of the metronome, instruction and confirmation messages, etc.)
+- Headphones, connected to the left mono output channel of the breakout cable (for receiving audio feedback from GTL-Wiz, ie. clicks of the metronome, instruction and confirmation messages, etc.)
-- External speakers, connected to right mono output channel of the breakout cable (for the performance's audio)
+- External speakers, connected to the right mono output channel of the breakout cable (for the performance's audio)
 - An [iRig BlueBoard](https://www.ikmultimedia.com/products/irigblueboard/)
+    - Be sure to have its [firmware updated](https://cgi.ikmultimedia.com/ikforum/viewtopic.php?f=9&t=24780)

+**Note:** To be fully mobile (i.e. when performing on the streets), I'm using an [ExplorAudio H-Clamp](https://exploraudio.com/categories/giltrap-signature-h-clamp/24/) to attach the microphone to my guitar.
+I also attach my iPhone to it using some additional elements that I was generously sponsored by ExplorAudio (thank you so much, Robert).
+However, any [microphone stand](https://www.amazon.co.uk/Tiger-Music-MCA7-BK-Professional-Microphone/dp/B002GODR1W) and [iPhone/iPad holder](https://www.aliexpress.com/item/32717839677.html) will do.

 ## Needed Apps

-Required:

 - [Group the Loop](https://apps.apple.com/us/app/group-the-loop/id1029416579) (14$)
     - Provides the foundation for recording and playing loops (and groups of loops, so song structures can be built)